-We previously reviewed the City's Neighborhood Stabilization Program (NSP) 1 grant and issued audit report 2011-LA-1006 on February 8, 2011, which determined that the City did not meet program requirements.
-As a result, the City received technical assistance.
-The City department responsible for CDBG also administered the City's NSP 1 grant.
+We previously reviewed the City's Neighborhood Stabilization Program (NSP) 1 grant and issued audit report 2011-LA-1006 on February 8, 2011, which determined that the City did not

 In addition, HUD monitored the City's CDBG program in 2012, which resulted in no findings or concerns.
 However, HUD noted that it would look into one of the City's economic development activities, West Mesa Community Development Corporation (CDC), because it appeared that the City had not classified the national objective correctly.
 The activity in question was also the subject of Office of Inspector General (OIG) hotline complaint HC-2018-11379, which alleged that the City awarded CDBG funds to West Mesa CDC despite submitting a late application and that West Mesa CDC had not complied with CDBG requirements in the past.